l0r3m1psum/prodigit/README.md

 # Automated Classroom Booking with Prodigit

-This simple programs automates the task of booking classes via [Prodigit](https://prodigit.uniroma1.it).
-It reads a configuration file containing yout dredentials and class schedule for the week and tries to book all of them for the next week.
+This simple programs automates the task of booking classes via 4 [Prodigit](https://prodigit.uniroma1.it).
+It reads a configuration file 5 containing your credentials and class schedule for the week and tries to book 6 all of them for the next week.
+The initial reversing of the Prodigit API was done by @deborahdore `:)`.

 # Usage